 Joel has advised numerous public health programs throughout the world on issues of public health management.
 He studied math and physics at the University of Michigan and management at MIT’s Sloan School.

-Alex Baker is the Chief Operating Officer for John Snow, Inc., and JSI Research & Training Institute, Inc. Prior to rejoining JSI, he served as Chief Operating Officer at Partners Community Healthcare, Inc. (PCHI), the provider network for the Partners Healthcare System.
-He joined PCHI in July 1999 as its Director of Finance, and was subsequently made Chief Financial Officer and then COO in 2005.
-Alex's background includes positions in financial management, operations and information systems in a variety of health care-related settings.
-Prior to joining PCHI, Alex was Director of Finance for JSI.
+Alex Baker is the chief operating officer for John Snow, Inc., and JSI Research & Training Institute, Inc. Prior to rejoining JSI, he served as chief operating officer at Partners Community Healthcare, Inc. (PCHI), the provider network for the Partners Healthcare System.
+He joined PCHI in July 1999 as its director of finance, and was subsequently made chief financial officer and then COO in 2005.
+Alex’s background includes positions in financial management, operations and information systems in a variety of health care-related settings.
+Prior to joining PCHI, Alex was director of finance for JSI.
 He also provided financial management consulting services to U.S. community-based health care providers.
-Alex has a Bachelor of Arts in History from Harvard College, and a Masters in Business Administration from the J.L.
+Alex has a BA in history from Harvard College, and a MBA from the J.L.
 Kellogg School of Management at Northwestern University.

 Stewart Landers has been a senior consultant at JSI since 1994.
-He consults on issues related to HIV & AIDS, substance abuse treatment, lesbian, gay, bisexual, transgender (LGBT) health, health care reform, chronic disease, and wellness.
-He has worked with several federal organizations including the federal Health Resources and Services Administration (HRSA), HIV/AIDS Bureau.
+He consults on issues related to HIV, substance abuse treatment, lesbian, gay, bisexual, transgender health, health care reform, chronic disease, and wellness.
+He has worked with several federal organizations including the federal Health Resources and Services Administration, HIV/AIDS Bureau.
 For HRSA, Stewart led a collaborative research study with Harvard Medical School to evaluate quality improvement efforts for care services.
 For the federal Substance Abuse and Mental Health Services Administration, he was director of a coordinating center for a project that integrated HIV and substance abuse prevention services at 47 sites across the United States, serving women and youth in communities of color.

 From 2007-2009, Stewart served as senior program director at the Massachusetts Department of Public Health.
 In that role, he oversaw a variety of programs addressing wellness, obesity and overweight, chronic disease, primary care, reproductive health, school health, and violence and injury prevention, including the development of Mass in Motion, Massachusetts’ statewide effort to combat overweight and obesity.
 Subsequently, Stewart ran the H1N1 Influenza Vaccination Support Center, responsible for supporting the distribution of H1N1 vaccine across the Commonwealth during the influenza epidemic.

 In addition to his consulting duties, Stewart serves as an associate editor of the American Journal of Public Health and has authored or co-authored many articles in peer-reviewed journals.
-He teaches Evaluation of Health Services at the Tufts University Graduate Program in Public Health.
-Stewart received his BS and Master in city planning from MIT in 1978 and a law degree from Harvard in 1982.
+He teaches evaluation of health services at the Tufts University Graduate Program in Public Health.
+Stewart received his BS and master’s in city planning from MIT in 1978 and a law degree from Harvard in 1982.

-Debra has individual experience and knowledge of JSI's core technical areas, as well as local understanding of the people and organizations in the Western Region.
-She has decades of experience with consultancies that range from assisting rural health clinics with strategic planning, financial analysis and modeling, and health care services integration; to directing federally-funded technical assistance and training projects in areas such as primary care, HIV & AIDS, early childhood development, and family planning.
-Debra holds a Masters of Science in health administration from University of Colorado.
+Debra has individual experience and knowledge of JSI’s core technical areas, as well as local understanding of the people and organizations in the Western Region.
+She has decades of experience with consultancies that range from assisting rural health clinics with strategic planning, financial analysis and modeling, and health care services integration; to directing federally-funded technical assistance and training projects in areas such as primary care, HIV, early childhood development, and family planning.
+Debra holds an MS in health administration from University of Colorado.

 Jonathan Stewart directs JSI’s offices in New Hampshire and Vermont and in his work focuses on development of sustainable public health and rural health delivery systems.
 Jonathan has assisted numerous state and local public health agencies, community-based coalitions, and health care organizations nationally and internationally on such issues as public health capacity and performance improvement, community health assessment, strategic planning, program development, financial and practice management, workforce development, policy analysis, and evaluation.
 Jonathan was the founding director of the North Country Health Consortium and Operations Director for Ammonoosuc Community Health Services.
 He served as co-chair of Healthy New Hampshire 2010, is presently a member of the Public Health Services Improvement Council, and is on the board of directors of the National Network of Public Health Institutes.